ngjsjordan/tp/docs/DeveloperGuide.md

 ### Editing a client's address

-1. Editing a person's address while all persons are shown.
-To verify that a person has been edited, use the `list` command to show all persons.
+1. Editing a client's address while all clients are shown.
+To verify that a client has been edited, use the `list` command to show all clients.
-   1. Prerequisites: List all persons using the `list` command.
-Have at least 1 person in the list.
+   1. Prerequisites: List all clients using the `list` command.
+Have at least 1 client in the list.
    2. Test case: `edit 1 a/123 New Address pt/HDB_4` <br>
-      Expected: First person in the list now has a new address with the property type HDB_4.
-Details of the edited person will be shown in the status message.
+      Expected: First client in the list now has a new address with the property type HDB_4.
+Details of the edited client will be shown in the status message.

    3. Test case: `edit 1 a/123` <br>
-      Expected: First person in the list is not edited.
+      Expected: First client in the list is not edited.
 An error message is shown indicating that the address and property type must be edited at the same time.

    4. Test case: `edit 1 pt/HDB_4` <br>
-      Expected: First person in the list is not edited.
+      Expected: First client in the list is not edited.
 An error message is shown indicating that the address and property type must be edited at the same time.

    5. Test case: `edit 1` <br>
-      Expected: First person in the list is not edited.
+      Expected: First client in the list is not edited.
 An error message is shown indicating that at least one field must be provided.

    6. Test case: `edit` <br>
-      Expected: No person in the list is edited.
+      Expected: No client in the list is edited.
 An error message is shown indicating that the command format is invalid.

 ### Adding an appointment

-1. Adding an appointment while all persons are shown.
+1. Adding an appointment while all clients are shown.
 To verify that an appointment has been added, use the `lap` command to show all appointments.

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons should be in the list.
+   1. Prerequisites: List all clients using the `list` command.
+Multiple clients should be in the list.
 The following test cases will use the sample data.
 If the sample data has been cleared/modified, simply delete the json file to regenerate it.

    1. Test case: `ap d/2025-01-01T00:00 s/4 b/3` <br>
-      Expected: A new appointment is added at datetime 2025-01-01T00:00, with seller being the person at index 4, and buyer the person at index 3.
+      Expected: A new appointment is added at datetime 2025-01-01T00:00, with seller being the client at index 4, and buyer the client at index 3.

    1. Test case: `ap d/2025-01-01T00:00 s/5` <br>
-      Expected: A new appointment is added at datetime 2025-01-01T00:00, with seller being the person at index 5, and no buyer.
+      Expected: A new appointment is added at datetime 2025-01-01T00:00, with seller being the client at index 5, and no buyer.

    1. Test case: `ap d/2025-01-01T00:00 b/3` <br>
       Expected: An error will be shown as it is not possible to add appointments without a seller.